Scientists Say Japanese Monkeys Are Having 'Sexual Interactions' With Deer

 Second, it might be a less dangerous way for a young female macaque — physically smaller than male macaques — to have a sexual interaction.
 That's the "safe sex" hypothesis, as the scientists put it.
 It's similar to one explanation for why young female macaques have sex with each other.

 Third, they might be an option for young macaques with no available sexual partners of their own species.
 Apparently adolescent female macaques are not the "preferred" partner for male macaques and are "routinely rejected."
-This is what the researchers call the "best-of-a-bad-job" hypothesis.
+This is what the researchers call the "best of a bad job" hypothesis.

-Fourth, it might be the result of non-sexual interactions, with macaques riding deer either for fun or for transport, and discovering it's a source of genital stimulation that they then seek out on purpose.
+Fourth, it might be the result of nonsexual interactions, with macaques riding deer either for fun or for transport and discovering it's a source of genital stimulation that they then seek out on purpose.

 Finally, the researchers say, this might be a kind of cultural practice.
-Japanese macaques display different behaviors in different locations — some wash their food, or take hot-spring baths, or play with snow-balls.
+Japanese macaques display different behaviors in different locations — some wash their food, or take hot-spring baths, or play with snowballs.

 Adolescent females grinding on the backs of deer might similarly be a cultural phenomenon.
-But it has only been observed at Minoo within the last few years.
+But it has only been observed at Minoo within the past few years.

 "The monkey-deer sexual interactions reported in our paper may reflect the early stage development of a new behavioural tradition at Minoo," Gunst-Leca told The Guardian.

-Alternately, the paper notes, it could be a "short-lived fad."
+Alternatively, the paper notes, it could be a "short-lived fad."
 Time will tell.